 To empower girls and boys from underserved slum communities in the city of Bhubaneswar in Eastern India to become gender-sensitive, confront harmful gender-based stereotypes and impact gender-perceptions of peers, family members and school teachers, using Table Tennis as an effective medium of learning.

-Youth in India, especially girls, are lacking in their social and emotional development due to inadequacies in their educational experience and structure, as well as a lack of exposure opportunities.
-The Community Table Tennis project will empower girls and boys between the ages of 10-15 years to become gender-sensitive and take leadership within their schools and communities in order to confront rigid gender norms and positively impact their families, peers, teachers, and others that they may interact with.
+The two-year project initiated in April 2021, aims to empower girls and boys between the ages of 10-16 years to become gender-sensitive and take leadership within their schools and communities to confront gender norms and positively impact their families, peers, teachers, and other community-members.